ptv-logistics/WebFormsMap/README.md

 To run this code, you need

 * Microsoft Visual Studio or Visual Studio Express 2013 for Web http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx
-* An xServer internet subscription.
+* An xServer internet token.
 Go to http://xserver.ptvgroup.com/en-uk/products/ptv-xserver-internet/test/ to get a trial token.

 ### Create a MapControl.ascx
 ...